 Volunteers with our Morris non-profit are the heart and soul of our organization and provide countless hours of help and support to give families a hand up to homeownership.
 Our program is made possible by the costs saved by volunteers who share their time and talent in all areas of our organization.

 Popular Volunteer Opportunities in Morris County

 About our Building Program

 Our sites in Randolph and throughout Morris County have volunteer opportunities for individuals Monday-Saturday from 8:30am-4pm.
 All are welcome, no special skills are needed!
 All we ask for is a smile and a willingness to help.
-Construction volunteers do everything from pouring footings to roofing and final interior finishes.
+Construction volunteers with our Morris non-profit do everything from pouring footings to roofing and final interior finishes.

 - We build most Mondays through Saturdays at sites in and around Morris County

 - Our construction day is 8:30 AM to 4:00 PM.
 Unless otherwise advised, volunteers should bring a bag lunch.
 Lunch is 12:00 PM – 12:30 PM.

 - Construction volunteers must be 16 years of age to be present on an active build site.
 Youth volunteers ages 16 or 17 years old must be accompanied by an adult chaperone.
 Chaperones must be 21 years of age.
 One adult chaperone is required for every 5 youth.